NLnetLabs/rotonda-doc/manual/source/building.rst

 .. code-block:: text

   curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+This will install the stable rust toolchain, on a per user basis.
+This means that you probably want to install this as the same user as you will be running the `Rotonda` application itself.
+This should most probably be a non-root user, so we suggest you create a `rotonda` user, log in as that user and then perform the `curl` command above.

+Make sure to restart your shell, or add `$HOME/.cargo/bin` to your $PATH enviroment variable manually.
+This will make sure that the tools, most notably `cargo`, are reachable without specifying the full path.

 Alternatively, visit the `Rust website
 <https://www.rust-lang.org/tools/install>`_ for other installation methods.